 To put it as simply as possible, when you operate using covert contracts, you are always giving to get.

-While covert contracts seem to take their ugliest form in romantic relationships, they likely manifest in other areas too, including familial relationships, friendships, and in work and career.
+While covert contracts seem to take their ugliest form in romantic relationships, they often manifest in other areas too, including familial relationships, friendships, and in work and career.

 As Dr. Glover puts it, “the primary paradigm of the Nice Guy Syndrome is nothing more than one big covert contract with life.”